athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Blood Ward.md

     desc: "1 minute"
 abilities_mid:
   - name: ""
-    desc: "Your patron’s aegis descends to shield a target from harm.
+    desc: "Your patron's aegis descends to shield a target from harm.
 Designate one of the following creature traits: aberration, animal, beast, celestial, construct, dragon, elemental, fey, fiend, fungus, monitor, ooze, plant, or undead.
 The target gains a +1 status bonus to its saving throws and AC against creatures with that trait.\n* * *\n\n**Heightened (5th)** The status bonus increases to +2.\n\n[[Spell Effects/Spell Effect_ Blood Ward|Spell Effect: Blood Ward]]"
 sourcebook: "_Pathfinder Player Core_"
 ```